Alvarios/nefts-go/README.md

 }
 ```

-Thus, you tell NEFTS that for this particular query, the `labels:` mark is
+Thus, you tell NEFTS that for this particular query, the `label:` mark is
-only going to look inside the label fields.
+only going to look inside the labels fields.

 #### Aliases